-The speed limit on French motorways or Autoroutes is 130km/h which is reduced in rainy weather to 110km/h and is reduced further to 50km/h when the weather is really bad and visibility is down to 50m.
+The standard speed limit on French Autoroutes is 130km/h.
+This is reduced in bad weather to 110km/h and 50km/h when visibility is down to 50m.

-Motorways without tolls and dual carriageways have slightly lower speed limits being 110km/h which again reduces in rainy weather to 100km/h and again to 50km/h when visibility is down to 50m.
+Motorways without tolls and dual carriageways have slightly lower speed limits.
+Starting at 110km/h and reducing in rainy weather to 100km/h and again to 50km/h when visibility is down to 50m.

-On all other roads outside of built up areas you’ll find that the speed limit is set at 80km/h which reduces to 70km/h in wet weather and then again down to 50km/h when visibility is reduced.
+All other roads outside of built up areas the speed limit is set at 80km/h which reduces to 70km/h in wet weather and then again down to 50km/h when visibility is reduced.

-For urban areas the speed limit is somewhat lower as you’d expect and is set at 50km/h irrespective of the weather unless signage says otherwise.
+For urban areas the speed limit is somewhat lower as you’d expect.
+The limit 50km/h irrespective of the weather unless signage says otherwise.

-Along every major road you travel on you’ll see similar speed limit signs to those you would normally see in the UK.
-These are standard round white signs with a red border and the limit shown inside.
-You’ll also normally see a number of repeated signs along the way to remind you.
+Along every major road you’ll see similar speed limit signs to those in the UK.
+These are standard round white signs with a red border with the limit inside.
+You’ll also see a number of repeated signs along the way to remind you.

-Don’t be surprised whilst driving along motorways and autoroutes in France if you see the speed limit change.
+Don’t be surprised whilst driving along autoroutes in France if you see the speed limit change.
 This is quite common and especially as you approach toll paying stations.
-You’ll also notice that as you approach off slips in France that the speed limit will generally reduce quite quickly from the 110km/h or 130km/h down to 90km/h and then 70km/h.
+As you approach off slips in France the speed limit will generally reduce quite quickly down to 70km/h.
 This is to ensure that you approach the end of the motorway safely so please ensure you follow them.

-As you approach built up areas it’s also common, unlike the UK, not to see a speed limit sign.
+As you approach built up areas you may not see a speed limit sign.
 Please don’t fall foul of this, as in France the village or town sign often denotes the start of the built up area and therefore the reduction in the speed limit.
 Likewise when you see the sign with the line through the name this denotes the end of the built up area speed limit.